Kong/docs.konghq.com/app/2.2.x/clustering.md

 HTTP 204 No Content
 ```

-**Note**: be wary of using this endpoint on a warm, production running node.
+**Note**: Be wary of using this endpoint on a node running in production with a warmed cache.
 If the node is receiving a lot of traffic, purging its cache at the same time
 will trigger many requests to your database, and could cause a
 [dog-pile effect](https://en.wikipedia.org/wiki/Cache_stampede).